inloox-dev/inloox-invoice-webservice/Readme.md

 ## Setup

 1. Create an InLoox now! account here: https://app.inlooxnow.com/Account/CreateAndLogin
-2. Create at least one budget with a budget position item in it
+2. Create at least one expense-type budget with a budget position item in it (copy the BudgetPositionId value)
 3. Obtain a token
 - go to https://app.inlooxnow.com/tests/oauth2
 - click the "Authorize" button